 BigPanda’s Event Enrichment Engine

-In highly complex and dynamic IT environments, this means cleansing, preparing and enriching the alert data payload with rich operational and topological context, which it often lacks, and doing so at scale.
-Without this enrichment, AIOps-driven tools are limited in their ability to eliminate IT noise, surface the root cause of problems, and automate manual incident management tasks.
+Effective AIOps tools require cleansing, preparing and enriching alert data with rich operational and topological context at scale.
+Without this, AIOps-driven tools are limited in their ability to eliminate IT noise, surface the root cause of problems, and automate manual incident management tasks.

 BigPanda ingests “raw” streaming alert data from all observability and monitoring tools, regardless of the vendor and monitoring domain.
 This is achieved through its Open Integration Hub, which normalizes the data into key-value pairs, or tags.
 At the same time, the platform ingests operational and contextual data from asset and inventory systems as well as topology data from available CMDBs, APM and orchestration tools.